joglr/katpis/README.md

 Submits a .java file from the current directory to kattis with a matching name to a kattis problem shortname.

-### Example
+Example:
-For the problem "Take Two Stones" at open.kattis.com/problems/twostones

-Run `katpis submit Twostones.java`
+For the problem "Take Two Stones" at open.kattis.com/problems/twostones, run `katpis submit Twostones.java`

 ## Test
 `test`